poptomas/poptomas/README.md

 ### Uni time
 * "survived" an exchange at the University of Basel in Switzerland
-* Got a Master's in Software & Data Engineering (Graduated with honours, to my surprise).
+* Got a Master's in Software & Data Engineering

 ---